phfix/resistivityformula/README.md

 # Resistivity Formula

 Simple demo of the resistivity formula.
-Possible to change radius and length of a cylinder and a set of materials.
+Possible to change radius and length of a cylinder and select a material from a predefined set.

 ![image](https://github.com/phfix/resistivityformula/assets/35774904/eb26e618-dc54-4106-a227-117f46cf737f)